marclacome/choculator-help/developer/shopify.md

 ## DISPLAY PRODUCTS IN PRODUCT GRID

-There are 4 classes of products
+There are 5 classes of products
 + non-pam
 + pam
++ personalised gift boxes
 + gift vouchers
 + subscriptions.

+Products are displayed in an infinite scroll grid.
+There are multiple grid templates with functionality for different product classes.
+On navigating to a collection Shopify will load templates/collection.liquid.
+This loads the required grid template (dependant on collection.handle)

 ### non pam collections
 npProductGridVue created in np_collection_grid_j